 Luckily the types of carbohydrates in whole plant foods seem to benefit prevention of type 2 diabetes 7, 9, 10.
 This may be due to fibre or additional compounds in plant-based foods that help with controlling blood sugar levels 10.

 Furthermore, there’s no consensus on the efficacy of using low carbohydrate diets (or any one dietary pattern) to prevent or manage type 2 diabetes 6.
 There may be long-term risks of consuming low carbohydrate diets, especially if those diets eliminate or severely restrict health promoting foods such as whole grains, legumes and fruits 11.

 Quality of Carbohydrates is Also a Key Consideration

 The type of carbohydrates a person consumes is also a key factor in risk of diseases such as type 2 diabetes 6.
-Refined grains do not show as favourable a result as whole grains for prevention of diabetes 12, 13.
-Furthermore, sugar consumption from sweetened beverages does not show the favourable effect that whole fruits have on prevention of diabetes 4, 9, 14, 15.
+Refined grains do not show as favorable a result as whole grains for prevention of diabetes 12, 13.
+Furthermore, sugar consumption from sweetened beverages does not show the favorable effect that whole fruits have on prevention of diabetes 4, 9, 14, 15.

 Preventing Type 2 Diabetes: Which Diet is Best?

 There is research supporting many different dietary patterns as being beneficial for prevention of type 2 diabetes 6.